prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ### Creating a Screen

-Whenever you want to create a Dynamic Form, you should start with a Screen.
-A Screen is powered by the structure of Snippets that you create.
-You can have as many Screens as you want, however a Screen should have a meaningful name.
+Whenever you want to create a Dynamic Form, you should start with a Screen:
+* A Screen is powered by the structure of Snippets that you create and then link to the Screen.
+* You can have as many Screens as you want, however a Screen should have a meaningful name.
 In this section, we'll call the Screen we create *Tutorial Players*.

 *1.* To create a Screen, navigate to *Manage > Admin Screens*: